 Thimphu is a perfect base to explore Bhutan.
 It can also be seen as a place to break your journeys to the different places in Bhutan.
 If you get bored of seeing the beautiful countryside of Bhutan, Thimphu might come as a change by presenting it’s nightlife and city like vibe.

 Thimphu is the capital of Bhutan, a mystic country in South Asia.
 When I think of capital, I imagine large buildings, big cars, buzzing city life with a lot of noises and pollutions.
 You may blame me for stereotyping, but, pardon my meanness.
 Thimphu is a rare exception to that.
 You won’t find high-rise buildings here, life is still slow and people are welcoming in Thimphu.
+You will arrive Thimphu through a beautiful 90 minutes scenic journey from the Paro airport.
+Since reaching there, it doesn’t matter if you go out for the trekking to TIger’s nest, or day trip to Punakha or even exploring further to the Phobjikha valley, you have to spend time to explore Thimphu.
 Let’s take a look at the best places to visit in Thimphu!

 National Memorial Chorten